 - Facilitate gifts to selected charities even when you are away on business or vacation

-Your Wealth Advisor has the experience and resources to maximize available tax benefits and to complete the special valuations required by law.
+Your Wealth Advisor has the experience and resources to help maximize available tax benefits and to complete the special valuations required by law.

 | Charitable Remainder Trust